pierreant/wine-ml-on-aws-lambda/README.md

 ## Scikit Learn Machine Learning Model on AWS Lambda

-This repo show how to train a Machine Learning model with Scikit Learn and Panda on AWS lambda.
+This repo show how to train a Machine Learning regression model with Scikit Learn on AWS lambda.
-The trained model will be able to predict the quality of a wine base on some parameters.
+The trained model will be able to predict the quality of a wine based on some parameters.
-To train the model we are using the dataset available here https://archive.ics.uci.edu/ml/datasets/wine.
+To train the model we are using the dataset available here https://archive.ics.uci.edu/ml/datasets/wine .

 ## The general architecture